jlehrer1/sql-to-pandas/README.md

 ## Obvious edge cases
 DataFrame column names, as well as DataFrame names, cannot be SQL keywords.
 For example, a column name with "SELECT" or "select" will throw an error.

+## Syntactical Rules
+SQL tends to be quite lax with syntax.
+However, this library is not. *Each SQL statement must end with a `;`*.
+If it does not, it will not be parsed correctly.
+For example, `SELECT ...
+FROM ...;` is one statement, as we define wwhich columns to select and which DataFrame to select them from.
+The documentation will provide a strict guideline for what consitutes a statement.
 ## Contributing:
 If you have read this far I hope you've found this tool useful.
 I am always looking to learn more and develop as a programmer, so if you have any ideas or contributions, feel free to write a feature or pull request.